keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 ![subtropical gyre and EDW](https://github.com/keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/blob/main/subtropical_ke_li.png)

-The branches indicate the currents.
+<sub>The branches indicate the currents.
 Branch A  is the North Atlantic Current, Branch B indicates the eastward traveling subtropical branch.
 Branch C indicates the southern branch of the subtropical recirculation gyre.
 And Branch D indicates the northern cyclonic recirculation gyre.
-The blue colored contours in depth indicate the deepest mixed layer depth.
+The blue colored contours in depth indicate the deepest mixed layer depth.</sub>

 The subtropical gyre drives the Gulf Stream.